twittervalence/twitter/README.md

 ## Additional Notes

-&#10033; This [site](https://boundingbox.klokantech.com/) was used to derive boudingbox coordinates.
+&#10033; This [site](https://boundingbox.klokantech.com/) was used to derive boundingbox coordinates.